basho/riak_shell/README.md

 ```
 The second param is the arity *as it appears in the riakshell*

-As a convenience to the developer there is a modules called:
+As a convenience to the developer there is a module called:
 ```
 debug_EXT.erl
 ```